-Legislatively enabled--may or may not be actively collecting occupancy tax.
+^{}Legislatively enabled - may or may not be actively collecting occupancy tax.

-Of the 98 cities and towns in North Carolina that are authorized to collect the tax, 72 (74%) have legislation mandating at least two-thirds of revenue must be spent on destination promotion.
-12 cities and towns have legislation specifying an amount less than two-thirds of collected revenue to promotion, while another five have legislation that allows for promotion but does not specify any percentage.
-Nine cities and towns have legislation promotion as a mandated investment.
-(It should be noted that counties and cities/towns which do not have occupancy tax legislation that mandates investment in destination promotion may still in fact invest those dollars in promotion.)
+Of the ninety-eight (98) cities and towns in North Carolina that are authorized to collect the tax, 71 (72%) have legislation mandating at least two-thirds of revenue must be spent on destination promotion.
+Thirteen (13) cities and towns have legislation specifying an amount less than two-thirds of collected revenue to promotion, while another five (5) have legislation that allows for promotion but does not specify any percentage.
+Nine (9) cities and towns have legislation that does not specifically define destination promotion as a mandated investment.
+(It should be noted that counties and cities/towns which do not have occupancy tax legislation that mandates investment in destination promotion may still decide to invest those dollars in promotion.)

-Most of the counties and municipalities that have legislation mandating less than two-thirds of tax revenue be invested in destination promotion are governed by laws that were passed prior to the adoption of the 1997 House occupancy tax guidelines or are governed by more recent legislation that still has roots in laws passed prior to the adoption of those guidelines.
+Most of the counties and municipalities that have legislation mandating less than twothirds of tax revenue be invested in destination promotion are governed by laws that were passed prior to the adoption of the 1997 House occupancy tax guidelines or are governed by more recent legislation that still has roots in laws passed prior to the adoption of those guidelines.

-There are only seven counties in North Carolina which direct some or all of their occupancy tax revenue into the general fund to be expended on any unspecified "lawful public purpose," as mandated by their specific legislation: Ashe, Cleveland, Davie, Durham, Hertford, Hyde, and Lee.
+There are only seven (7) counties in North Carolina which direct some or all of their occupancy tax revenue into the general fund to be expended on any unspecified "lawful public purpose," as mandated by their legislation: Ashe, Cleveland, Davie, Durham, Hertford, Hyde, and Lee.
 (This is distinct from occupancy tax revenue dedicated to the construction and operation of civic centers, convention facilities, arenas, and other traditional "tourism-related" venues which may be owned and operated by a city or county government.)
-There are also two towns that collect occupancy tax and are legislatively enabled to direct money into the general fund for any public purpose-Claremont (Catawba County) and Columbus (Polk County).
+There are also two (2) towns that collect occupancy tax and are legislatively enabled to direct money into the general fund for any public purpose-Claremont (Catawba County) and Columbus (Polk County).